 Pan-following keeps the horizon straight by locking the roll and tilt but following any movements you make in the pan axis.
-Follow mode will not lock any axis, but eliminate jitter by making micro adjustments which smooth out each and every movement.
+Follow mode will not lock any axis, but eliminate jitter by making micro-adjustments that smooth out each and every movement.
 Finally, locked mode locks the camera’s orientation, meaning your camera lens will stay pointed at the same target.

 Some gimbals feature tracking, which uses AI to keep the camera pointed at an object you specify.

 I purchased a gimbal but the footage isn’t perfectly smooth.
 Should I return it?